mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

 3. Partition BY results are sensitive to the order in which the rows are returned.
    1. Query may have different predicates for each OVER clause

+## When to use Window functions
+1. Window functions are “aware” of the surrounding rows, which makes it easier to create running or moving aggregations than with the traditional aggregation functions and statement-level grouping.

 ## What are few function that could be used for window function?
 1. Many of the aggregate functions SUM(), COUNT(), AVG(), and others, can be used as window functions.
 2. ROW_NUMBER() and RANK()